jackfredericksen/Freyja/README.md

-# Freyja - AI-Powered Social Media Assistant
+# Freyja - Goddess of Seiðr